-- 2. As in the case of ordinary parcels, every insured parcel shall be packed in a manner adequate for the protection of the contents and the length of the journey. - 3.
-For insured parcels, the amount of insured value must appear on the parcel in currency of the country of origin and in Roman letters.
-The amount of the insured value must also be indicated on the customs declaration. - 4.
-Insured parcels must be closed and securely sealed with wax or otherwise, but the country of destination shall have the right to open them (including the right to break the seals) in order to inspect the contents.
+3. For insured parcels, the amount of insured value must appear on the parcel in the currency of the country of origin and in Roman letters and Arabic figures.
+The amount of the insured value must also be indicated on the customs declaration or on the dispatch note.
+The dispatching office must also show next to the amount of insured value in the currency of the country of origin, the equivalent converted to gold francs.

+4. Insured parcels must be closed and securely sealed with wax or otherwise, but the country of destination shall have the right to open them (including the right to break the seals) in order to inspect the contents.
 Parcels which have been so opened shall be closed again and officially sealed.

-Either Administration may require a special impress or mark of the sender in the sealing of insured parcels mailed in its service, as a means of protection.
+Either Administration may require a special impress or mark of the sender in the sealing of insured parcels mailed in the service, as a means of protection.

-- 5. Each insured parcel must be marked or labeled or stamped "Insured" or "Valeur déclarée" (valor declarado) in a conspicuous manner on the address side and in close proximity to such indorsement there must appear the insurance number given the parcel.
-The customs declaration, if not gummed to the parcel, must also be marked or labeled or stamped "Insured" or "Valeur déclarée" (valor declarado). - 6.
-The labels or stamps on insured parcels must be so placed that they cannot serve to conceal injuries to the covers.
+5. Each insured parcel must be stamped, marked or labeled with the notation "Insured " or it may bear a red label with the initial " V " on the address side of the parcel and on the customs declaration or the dispatch note.
+This notation will be placed on the parcel in close proximity to the insurance number which must be given each insured parcel.

+6. The labels or stamps on insured parcels must be so placed that they cannot serve to conceal injuries to the covers.
 They must not be folded over two sides of the cover so as to hide the edge.